 Optus has swapped out contracts for simplified month-to-month NBN plans across two speed tiers.
-You’ll be able to choose between the ‘Internet Everyday’ plan with Optus Sport included and optional Fetch TV Mini (at extra cost), or ‘Internet Entertainer’ with Optus Sport and Fetch TV Mighty included.
-Both plans come with an optional phone line service add on (otherwise it’s PAYG calls) and your choice between NBN 50 or NBN 100 speeds.
-However, choosing NBN 100 will cost you an additional $30 per month for the faster speed.
+You’ll be able to choose between the ‘Internet Everyday’ plan with Optus Sport included, the ‘Family Internet Ultimate’ plan with Optus Sport, Fetch TV Mini and WiFi Booster included , or ‘Internet Entertainer’ with Optus Sport and Fetch TV Mighty included.
+All plans come with an optional phone pack add on (otherwise it’s PAYG calls) and your choice between NBN 50 or NBN 100 speeds.
+However, choosing NBN 100 will cost you an additional $20 per month for the faster speed.

 Other providers with no-contract NBN plans